ipdb/website/FAQ.md

 ### Can my organization be a Caretaker?
 Maybe!
 If you think you’re a good fit, contact us at caretakers@ipdbfoundation.org.

-## Using IPDB
-### Who can use IPDB?
+### Who is on the Board of Directors?
-Anyone can use IPDB.
-You can learn more about getting started on the Documentation page.
+The current Board of Directors is made up of:
+- NAME - BRIEF BIO
+- NAME - BRIEF BIO
+- NAME - BRIEF BIO
+- NAME - BRIEF BIO
+- NAME - BRIEF BIO

+## Transactions
-### How do I use IPDB?
+### Can I delete a Transaction?
-IPDB is based on BigchainDB.
-You can learn about using the IPDB client API on the BigchainDB documentation page.

-### How much does it cost to use IPDB?
-When it launches, IPDB will be free to everyone.
-Eventually IPDB will start charging its heavy users.
-For most users, IPDB will remain free.

-### How much *will* it cost?
-We don’t know yet, but we intend to keep it really cheap.
-Cheap means orders of magnitude cheaper than other blockchain databases or traditional exchange networks.

-### Is it open source?
-All the code and documentation used or produced by IPDB is open source.
-[BigchainDB](https://github.com/bigchaindb/bigchaindb) and [RethinkDB](https://github.com/rethinkdb/rethinkdb) code and documentation are available under open source licenses.
+No. Transactions cannot be deleted from IPDB once they have been written.
+Not even the IPDB Foundation or any of the Caretakers can delete or change Transactions once they have been written.

 ## Technical

 ### What technology is IPDB based on?
 IPDB is a public instance of [BigchainDB](https://www.bigchaindb.com/), a scalable blockchain database built on top of [RethinkDB](https://www.rethinkdb.com/), a big data database.

-### How does consensus work on IPDB?
+### What is the IPDB consensus model?
-IPDB operates a federated model for consensus.
-IPDB relies on a number of trusted entities called Caretakers.
+IPDB operates on a federated model for consensus.
+The IPDB federation relies on a number of trusted entities we call Caretakers.
 The Caretakers vote on all transactions on the network, and transactions approved by the majority are added to the database.
 You can learn more about the consensus model in the BigchainDB [whitepaper](https://www.bigchaindb.com/whitepaper/).

 ### Is IPDB a blockchain?
 IPDB brings blockchain characteristics to an open source big data database: 1) decentralized control, 2) immutability, 3) [Sybil tolerance](https://en.wikipedia.org/wiki/Sybil_attack), 4) native assets, 5) native asset transfer, 6) public writability, and 7) public readability.